rhc-facanono/MaxMSP-MCP-Server/README.md

 # or Cursor:
 python install.py --client cursor
 ```
-To use other clients (check the [list](https://modelcontextprotocol.io/clients)), you need to download, mannually add the configuration file path [here](https://github.com/tiianhk/MaxMSP-MCP-Server/blob/main/install.py#L6-L13), and connect by running `python install.py --client {your_client_name}`.
+To use other clients (check the [list](https://modelcontextprotocol.io/clients)), you need to download, mannually add the configuration file path to [here](https://github.com/tiianhk/MaxMSP-MCP-Server/blob/main/install.py#L6-L13), and connect by running `python install.py --client {your_client_name}`.

 ### Installing to a Max patch

-Open `MaxMSP_Agent/demo.maxpat`.
+Use or copy from `MaxMSP_Agent/demo.maxpat`.
 In the first tab, click the `script npm version` message to verify that [npm](https://github.com/npm/cli) is installed.
 Then click `script npm install` to install the required dependencies.
 Switch to the second tab to access the agent.
 Click `script start` to initiate communication with Python.
 Once connected, you can interact with the LLM interface to have it explain, modify, or create Max objects within the patch.

 ## Disclaimer